Bennett Rathnayake: Career

-Later in 2005, he directed his second film Sulanga, which acclaimed critical appreciation at Houston International Cinema Festival.
-In mid=2000s, Rathnayake mad.e two television serials – Sudheera and Senda Sakmana.
+Later in 2005, he directed his second film Sulanga, which acclaimed critical appreciation at the Houston International Cinema Festival.
+In the mid-2000s, Rathnayake made two television serials – Sudheera and Senda Sakmana.
 The film has received mostly positive reviews from critics.
 The film won six awards at the Calcutta International Film festival, Montreal IFF and Rio International Film Festival in Brazil.
 In 2006, the film won the Silver Remi Award at the Houston International Film Festival.
 The film was selected to be screened in the competitive section of Pyongyang International Film Festival in September 2006.

 In 2010, Rathnayake directed the war-related film Ira Handa Yata.
-In 2009, it was premiered at the 23rd Singapore International Film Festival and nominated for the Silver Screen award as well.
+In 2009, it was premiered at the 23rd Singapore International Film Festival and nominated for the Silver Screen Award as well.
 The film received positive reviews from critics and won the award of ‘Honourable Mention’ at the Los Angeles International Film Festival in 2010.
 He introduced his son Udara to the Sri Lankan cinema through the film.
 The film also won the best film award at the first edition of the Identita Film Festival, Italy.
 In 2013, the film won the Best Film Award at Fiji Film Festival.

 After screening Ira Handa Yata in 2010, he tried to make a film called Sath Ima in 2013.
 The film could not be completed due to several interruptions.
-So Rathnayake was in shocking mood for several years.
-It was at that time when made the film Nela where the film production was completed in October 2016.
+So Rathnayake was in a shocking mood for several years.
+It was at that time when he made the film Nela where the film production was completed in October 2016.
 He has created the film based on the novel "Nela" translated into Sinhala by Indrani Ratnasekera based on the novel "Marianella" written by Benito Feroz Galdos.
 However, he waited about a year and a half for the film to be screened on 14 February 2018.
 The premiere of the film was held at the Regal Cinema Hall in Colombo.

 Rathnayake has acted in few films including, Ran Kevita, Ran Kevita 2, Aswesuma and Rajya Sevaya Pinisai.
 In 2012, he directed the TV serial Romeo and Dante.

-In January 2017, Rathnayake has been invited to be part of the jury panel of the 15th International Film Festival of Pune, India (IFFI).
+In January 2017, Rathnayake was invited to be part of the jury panel of the 15th International Film Festival of Pune, India (IFFI).
 In 2019, he directed the television serial Palingu Piyapath.